MLOps Blog

 • Git-based modification tracking

-You can work with data the same way as with Git: save a version, send to a remote repository, get the required version of the data, change and switch between versions.
+You can work with data the same way as with Git: save a version, send it to a remote repository, get the required version of the data, and change and switch between versions.
 The DVC interface is intuitively clear.

 Overall, DVS is an excellent tool for data and model versioning.
 If you don’t need pipelines and remote repositories, you can version data for a specific project working on a local machine.
 DVC allows you to work very quickly with tens of gigabytes of data.